Medical IDs for Stroke Survivors

 Hemorrhagic strokes occur when a blood vessel becomes weak and bursts, causing bleeding in the brain.
 An aneurysm is an example of a hemorrhagic stroke.
 High blood pressure is a common cause of this type of CVA.

 TIA is the abbreviation for a mini stroke, or a transient ischemic attack.
 A TIA occurs when a person develops a temporary clot.
 A TIA can be a warning sign that an ischemic stroke is about to occur.
-If you’ve had a TIA, it’s a good idea to get a stroke ID card or stroke awareness jewelry in case a full-blown stroke occurs in the future.
+If you’ve had a TIA, it’s a good idea to get a medical ID for stroke or other stroke awareness jewelry in case a full-blown stroke occurs in the future.

 What are some symptoms of a stroke?